Free Shipping via FedEx/UPS. Secure Payments By PayPal.

 To effectively reproduce bass frequencies, the horn would be quite large and bulky.
 As a result, in contemporary horn speaker designs, horns are typically used for mid and high frequencies.
 For bass frequencies, they often incorporate standard cone drivers where their size can be more manageable.

 Horn speakers, with their rich historical roots and fundamental acoustic efficiency, have played a pivotal role in the development and evolution of audio technology.
 From their early use in Edison's phonographs to diverse applications across various sectors, horn speakers have demonstrated remarkable versatility.
-Modern advancements in design and computational modeling have further refined horn speakers, making them a valuable component in high-fidelity audio systems.
-However, the physical size requirements for effective low-frequency reproduction remain a challenge, often leading to a combined use with cone speakers in contemporary designs to fit in smaller modern living spaces.
+Modern advancements in design and computational modeling have refined horn speakers for high-fidelity systems, balancing tradition with cutting-edge technology.